 The PACE process gives patient groups and clinicians a stronger voice in SMC decision making.
 In addition, the assessment process for ultra-orphan medicines will involve a broad decision-making framework.
-This overview document and factsheet provides more detail and helps explain what can be expected from the PACE process.
+Our overview document and factsheet provide more detail and helps explain what can be expected from the PACE process.

 - The monthly submission dates that SMC generally works to will be removed for medicines for end of life /orphan conditions

 - Submissions for these medicines will be scheduled for assessment in order of date and time received

 - For medicines where there is exceptionally high patient need, e.g. no other treatment available, SMC may schedule the submission earlier